ellertj/ellertj.github.io/_posts/2023-12-30-top-10-movies-I-watched-in-2023.md

 out that a lot has changed over the last two decades of this franchise's complicated history, and I think the public consciousness has forgotten that the first few of these movies _absolutely rock_, completely unironically.
-People will disagree on where the series took its turn---some might say the decline began as early as _The Fast and the Furious: Tokyo Drift_, before the series has been reduced to typical big-budget action junk food, but where it starts becoming hard to take anything seriously.
+People disagree on where the series took its turn---some might say the decline began as early as _The Fast and the Furious: Tokyo Drift_, before the series had been reduced to typical big-budget action junk food, but after it started becoming hard to take anything seriously.

 [_2 Fast 2 Furious_](https://www.imdb.com/title/tt0322259/),
 however, deserves so much more love.
-The first entry in the franchise should also get some credit for being great, but the sequel is, for me, the peack of the series.
+The first entry in the franchise should also get some credit for being great, but the sequel is, for me, the peak of the series.
 It copies the formula from the original and keeps Paul Walker, but sets aside Vin Diesel and benefits greatly from a change of scenery.
-Abandoning LA for an opportunity to indulge in the beachfront lifestyle and high-octane nightlife of Miami---[hmm, I wonder if any other franchises could pull that off?](https://www.rockstargames.com/VI) This movie introduces Tyrese and Ludacris to the cast, both of whom become fixtures in the later films and whose characters I claim are the only consistently enjoyable elements of the series.
-Devon Aoki and Eva Mendes also deserve a shout-out for being just as fun to watch despite not ending up as core members of Dom's Family.
+Abandoning LA for an opportunity to indulge in the beachfront lifestyle and high-octane nightlife of Miami---[hmm, I wonder if any other franchises could pull that off?](https://www.rockstargames.com/VI)---was a great move.
+_2 Fast_ introduces Tyrese and Ludacris to the cast, both of whom become fixtures in the later films and whose characters I claim are the only consistently enjoyable elements of the series.
+Devon Aoki and Eva Mendes also deserve a shout-out for being just as fun to watch even though they don't become core members of Dom's Family.
-The rest of the series sort of shrugs at the viewer and says, "yeah, of course these movies are tedious and bad, they're formulaic action movies, what did you expect?"
+The rest of the series sort of shrugs at the viewer and says, "Yeah, of course these movies are tedious and bad.
+They're formulaic action movies, what did you expect?"
 But at the end of the day, _2 Fast_ makes a strong case that a movie which is shallow and formulaic _can be really fun!_